Hire a bookkeeper: costs, timing and how to choose

 Key takeaways

-• Hire a bookkeeper early in your business journey, ideally soon after starting, to prevent transactions from piling up and details from being forgotten—waiting until you're spending more than five hours weekly on bookkeeping or scrambling at tax time means you've waited too long.
+- Hire a bookkeeper early in your business journey, ideally soon after starting, to prevent transactions from piling up and details from slipping through the cracks.
+If you're spending more than five hours a week on bookkeeping or scrambling at tax time, you've already waited too long.

-• Budget between $30-90 per hour for freelance bookkeepers or $300-2,000 monthly for package services, with costs varying based on your transaction volume, business complexity, and the bookkeeper's experience level and certifications.
+- Budget between $30–90 per hour for freelance bookkeepers or $300–2,000 per month for package services.
+Costs vary based on your transaction volume, business complexity, location, and the bookkeeper's experience level.

-• Define your specific bookkeeping needs before searching, including tasks like transaction recording and payroll, then evaluate candidates based on relevant experience, software expertise, and industry specialization rather than just cost.
+- Define your specific bookkeeping needs before searching, including tasks like transaction recording and payroll.
+Evaluate candidates on relevant experience, software proficiency, and industry specialization rather than price alone.

-• Consider freelance bookkeepers for most small businesses as they offer flexible, cost-effective expert help for routine needs, while full-time bookkeepers work better for larger businesses with high daily transaction volumes and complex operations.
+- Freelance bookkeepers suit most small businesses because they offer flexible, cost-effective expert help for routine needs.
+Full-time bookkeepers work better for larger operations with high daily transaction volumes.

 What does a bookkeeper do?

 A bookkeeper manages the day-to-day financial records of your business.
-They ensure every transaction is tracked, categorized, and accessible when you need it.
+They make sure every transaction is tracked, categorized, and accessible when you need it.

 Core bookkeeping tasks include:

-• Recording transactions: tracking all sales, purchases, payments, and receipts
+- Recording all sales, purchases, payments, and receipts

-• Managing financial data: organizing information in general ledgers using standard accounting methods
+- Organizing financial data in general ledgers using standard accounting methods

-Skilled bookkeepers do more than record transactions.
+Skilled bookkeepers go beyond recording transactions.
 They bring software expertise that can transform your financial operations:

-• Software training: helping you get more from your accounting platform
+- Training you to get more from your accounting platform

-A good bookkeeper helps keep your business running smoothly, providing day-to-day support and catching issues before they become problems.
+A good bookkeeper keeps your business running smoothly, providing daily support and catching issues before they become costly problems.

 How are they different from accountants?

-Bookkeepers and accountants handle different aspects of your finances and work best as a team.
-Understanding their distinct roles helps you hire the right support.
+Bookkeepers and accountants handle different aspects of your finances.
+Understanding their distinct roles helps you hire the right support at the right time.

 Bookkeepers focus on daily operations:

-• Monitor cash flow: flagging potential shortfalls or late payments
+- Monitoring cash flow and flagging potential shortfalls or late payments

 Accountants focus on strategy and compliance: